Facial matching security

 The mathematical representations of a user’s face calculated during enrollment

 The mathematical representations of a user’s face calculated during some unlock attempts if Face ID deems them useful to augment future matching

 Face images captured during normal operation aren’t saved but are instead immediately discarded after the mathematical representation is calculated for either enrollment or comparison to the enrolled Face ID data.

 Improving Face ID matches

 To improve match performance and keep pace with the natural changes of a face and look, Face ID augments its stored mathematical representation over time.
-Upon successful match, Face ID may use the newly calculated mathematical representation—if its quality is sufficient—for a finite number of additional matches before that data is discarded.
-Conversely, if Face ID fails to recognize a face, but the match quality is higher than a certain threshold and a user immediately follows the failure by entering their passcode, Face ID takes another capture and augments its enrolled Face ID data with the newly calculated mathematical representation.
-This new Face ID data is discarded if the user stops matching against it and after a finite number of matches.
-These augmentation processes allow Face ID to keep up with dramatic changes in a user’s facial hair or makeup use, while minimizing false acceptance.
+Upon a successful match, Face ID may use the newly calculated mathematical representation—if its quality is sufficient—for a finite number of additional matches before that data is discarded.
+Conversely, if Face ID fails to recognize a face but the match quality is higher than a certain threshold and a user immediately follows the failure by entering their passcode, Face ID takes another capture and augments its enrolled Face ID data with the newly calculated mathematical representation.
+This new Face ID data is discarded if the user stops matching against it or after a finite number of matches; the new data is also discarded when the option to reset Face ID is selected.
+These augmentation processes allow Face ID to keep up with dramatic changes in a user’s facial hair or makeup use while minimizing false acceptance.